Trusted WordPress tutorials, when you need them most.

 Enter details of feature request

-After that, there will be a GitHub thread where you can follow the discussion and development that happens about your suggested feature.
+With that done, there will be a GitHub thread where you can follow the discussion and development of your suggested feature.

 We hope this article helped you learn how to make new feature suggestions for WordPress.
-You may also want to check out our guide on why WordPress is free and the ultimate WordPress security guide.
+You may also want to check out our guide on why WordPress is free and how to make a living with WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.